-35. Waterfront Accessibility Advisory Committee
+A-2.
+Waterfront Accessibility Advisory Committee

-To support the effective implementation of these Guidelines, Waterfront Toronto is forming the Waterfront Accessibility Advisory Committee.
+To support the effective implementation of these Guidelines, Waterfront Toronto formed the Waterfront Accessibility Advisory Committee.
 This new Committee provides feedback, guidance and advice to Waterfront Toronto and its design consultants on the design and delivery of public realm projects.